This project is marked: running

 I know how to design and code a web page from scratch.
 And I’ll be doing all the research and writing too.

-I’m publishing the post here on Money Lab, which is hosted on WPEngine .
+I’m publishing the post on the Lasso blog, which is hosted on WPEngine .
 This comes with some built-in SEO benefits:

 - A free SSL Certificate.
 Google has made it clear that they reward sites that are protected by an SSL cert.
 All that means is you use HTTPS instead of just HTTP.